The Soviet Division: Plot

 In Moscow, Martha (Alison Wright) meets with her language instructor, Volodya (Alexander Rapoport) at a park.
-Volodya says he spoke with Gabriel and that he wanted to make up with Martha for everything that happened between them.
-She is told that she will be allowed to adopt a young girl, Olya, overjoying her.
+Volodya says that he spoke with Gabriel, who wanted to reconcile with Martha over what had happened between them.
+Martha is also informed that she will be allowed to adopt a young girl named Olya.

-Stan considers leaving his job at the FBI, but Renee convinces him to stay.
-Henry (Keidrich Sellati) is accepted by the boarding school, but Philip states he won't go, having planned to move back to the USSR with Elizabeth.
-Philip also informs Kimmy (Julia Garner) that he is leaving, lying by claiming he is actually going to Japan, which she does not take well.
-As he retrieves the last tape from Isaac, he discovers that Isaac was promoted as head of the CIA's Soviet division.
-Later, he reveals this to Elizabeth, suggesting they can hand it off to someone else.
-Elizabeth opposes, as she feels this was their primary mission.
-They officially delay their move to Russia, although Elizabeth states she will take care of the mission, as she feels Philip may not be able to properly focus.
+Stan considers leaving the FBI, but Renee convinces him to stay.
+Henry (Keidrich Sellati) is accepted into St. Edward's Academy in New Hampshire, although Philip later tells him that he will not be attending.
+Unbeknownst to Henry, Philip and Elizabeth are planning to move the family back to the USSR.

+Philip also informs Kimmy (Julia Garner) that he is leaving, falsely claiming he is going to Japan.
+As he retrieves the final tape from her father Isaac's suitcase, Philip discovers that Isaac has been promoted to head of the CIA's Soviet division.
+Although Philip initially hesitates to pass on the information, he suggests to Elizabeth that they could hand this assignment to someone else.
+Elizabeth opposes the idea, believing that obtaining intelligence from someone of Isaac's stature was a critical mission objective.

+They subsequently decide against moving, although Elizabeth says that she will handle missions alone from then on, recognising that Philip has become emotionally exhausted and is no longer effective in field operations.